Japan is a captivating blend of ancient traditions and cutting-edge modernity, offering travelers a unique and unforgettable experience.

 This store accepts credit cards for purchasing foreign currency

-Branch network: Shinjuku, Tokyo, Akihabara, Shibuya, Osaka, Kyoto, Naha, Fukuoka and other tourist hotspots
+Branch network: Shinjuku, Tokyo, Akihabara, Shibuya, Osaka, Kyoto, Naha, Fukuoka, and other tourist hotspots

 Business hours: 11:00~19:00 (varies by store)

-Applications
+Useful Applications

 Japan Transit Planner